IMG_3023.JPG

 qa’pai : october ’23

 Tilke writes: “Qa’Pai is a Kalapuya word that means both “goodbye” and “hello”— a fitting name for a pigment unique to a season of decay and rebirth.
 Qa’Pai is a concentrated eastern black walnut (Juglans nigra) powder perfect for making a rich, dark brown ink.
-Artist and Wild Pigment Project founding director Tilke Elkins gathered the fallen black walnuts used to produce this pure black walnut hull powder in a park near her studio on Chifin Kalapuya lands, colonially known as Springfield, Oregon.
+Artist and Wild Pigment Project founding director Tilke Elkins gathered the fallen black walnuts used to produce this pure black walnut hull powder in a park near her studio in Springfield, Oregon.
 The soft, squishy green-yellow husks were peeled from their nuts and left to dry in the autumn sun for several days, gradually turning a rich dark brown.
 They were then crushed by hand, blended to a fine powder and mixed with a small quantity of tree gum.
 The nuts were left for squirrels for their winter caches.
-The eastern black walnut tree was brought to the west coast by settler colonizer farmers.
+The eastern black walnut tree was brought to the west coast by settlers.

 contributor: Tilke Elkins

-Tilke Elkins founded Wild Pigment Project in 2019 to foster conversations about the relationships between pigment foragers and land histories.
-The project has raised nearly 40K in funding for land stewardship and racial justice organizations and has a following of 50K on Instagram.
-Wild Pigment Project has gone through several transformations since it inception and is ever-evolving.
-Tilke Elkins is a painter and social practice artist whose current site-specific, ceremonial paintings exist in cycles of reciprocity with land and communities.
-You can find her work at www.tilkeelkins.com / www.wildpigmentproject.org.
+Tilke Elkins founded Wild Pigment Project in 2019 to foster conversations about the relationships between people and the places they collaborate with.
+The project raised nearly 40K in funding and had following of 50K on Instagram.
+Tilke Elkins is an artist whose current site-specific paintings exist in cycles of reciprocity with places.
+You can find her work at www.tilkeelkins.com.